OpenNebula/docs/source/open_cluster_deployment/storage_setup/local_ds.rst

 Just make sure that there is enough space under ``/var/lib/one/datastores`` to store the disks of running VMs on that Host.

-.. warning:: Make sure all the Hosts, including the Front-end, can SSH to any other host (including themselves), otherwise migrations will not work.
+.. warning:: Local datastore requires that:

+   * The **Frontend hostnames are resolvable** from all Hosts.
+   * Every Host (including the Front-end) can **SSH to every other Host**, including themselves.

+   Otherwise, migrations and image transfers may fail.

 OpenNebula Configuration
 ================================================================================